Skip to main content

 At the center of this internal universe is the endocrine system, a sophisticated communication network that orchestrates countless physiological processes.
 Think of hormones as highly specific messenger molecules, dispatched from glands and carried throughout the bloodstream to target cells.
 These cells are equipped with specialized receptors, acting like locks that can only be opened by the correct hormonal key.

 When a hormone binds to its receptor, it delivers a precise instruction, prompting the cell to perform a specific action.
-This elegant system regulates everything from your mood and sleep cycles to your and, most centrally to our discussion, your ability to manage energy.
+This elegant system regulates everything from your mood and sleep cycles to your body composition and, most centrally to our discussion, your ability to manage energy.

 The Language of Energy Metabolism